Columbia High School (Florida): Activities

 Extra curricular activities at the school include the FIRST Tech Challenge team The Flying Tigers, the Academy of Graphic Design, Academic Team, Athletics, Band, Color Guard, and two chapters of Future Farmers of America.
 The football program lists regional championships in 1969, 1998 & 2003; made it to the Quarter-Finals in 1975, 1982, 1984, 1988, 1990, 1995, 1999, 2001 & 2002, and one State Championship victory in 1967.

 The Columbia High School Marching Band has been ranked superior in the Florida Bandmasters Association's Marching Performance Assessment for 16 years.
+The CHS Drumline has a long lasting record of superiors at the State level, they've received 5 straight, as of 2023.

 Columbia high football has been an important part of the community since it began, it won a state title back in 1967, and were runners-up in 1964 and 1997.
 It was at one time, the winningest program in the state of Florida.

 Columbia high athletics have been competitive over the years winning a total of 8 state titles, and producing many notable alumni in its past.
+As is typical in the south, the community strongly supports their teams.